Multi-Sensor Synchronization

 Sensor Time Source

-• All lidar and IMU data are timestamped to a common timer with 10 nanosecond precision.
+• All lidar and IMU data is timestamped to a common timer with 10 nanosecond precision.

 • The common timer can be programmed to run off one of three clock sources: